-Axiom’s Annelie Xenofontos and Culture Amp’s Chloe Hamman demystify the concept of personalisation at work.
+Axiom’s Annelie Xenofontos and Culture Amp’s Chloe Hamman discuss various employee engagement strategies, such as demystify the concept of personalisation at work.
 In this five-minute video, they explain how the little things can make a world of difference when it comes to helping your people feel like they belong.

 It’s Personal – Creating a sense of belonging in the workplace

 Lead People Scientist, Culture Amp